 Highfield Rd, Chertsey, KT16 8BU

-The church was built between 1929 and 1930 to the design of Geoffrey Raymond of Scoles and Raymond.
-Father Alexander Joseph Cory Scoles was the third son of J J Scoles, the founder of an important dynasty of Roman Catholic architects.
-Raymond was articled to Father (later Canon) Scoles and continued to work with him after he qualified in 1904.
-The practice was largely concerned with the design of RC churches and schools.
+The church was built between 1929 and 1930 to the design of Geoffrey Raymond of Scoles & Raymond.
+Fr Alexander Joseph Cory Scoles was the third son of J. J. Scoles, the founder of an important dynasty of Catholic architects.
+Raymond was articled to Fr (later Canon) Scoles and continued to work with him after he qualified in 1904.
+The practice was largely concerned with the design of Catholic churches and schools.